GingaaBread/GNOStatic/src/object_orientation/properties.md

 There are cases where you don't want to have publicly accessible getters or setters.
 To hide a getter, you can either:

-- only give a property a setter, or
+- only provide a setter, or
-- give a property neither a getter or a Setter
+- provide neither a getter nor a setter

 To hide a setter, you can either:

-- only give a property a getter, or
+- only provide a getter, or
-- give a property neither a getter or a setter
+- provide neither a getter nor a setter

 ### Setter-Only